PACE-challenge/pacechallenge.org/2026/index.md

   Please observe that we the ranking does not include all solvers yet, and that we intend to a large test suite, so expect changes.
 - a collection of all [build scripts and submission commits](https://codeberg.org/manpen/pace-build)

-Please scrutize all the available algorithms and code.
+Please scrutinize all the available algorithms and code.
 Feel free to reach out to the authors directly (preferred) or reach out to the PC.

 ### Changes during Review Phase
 The [build scripts](https://codeberg.org/manpen/pace-build) are tied to a specific reference commit hash, X, which corresponds to the most recent commit at the time the submission deadline passed.